Create a Device Layout

 4. Press OK to close the dialog box and add the new device class to the list of existing device classes.

-To edit or remove a device class, press the ‘Edit’ button edit or ‘Delete’ button close button to the right of the label in the ‘Select Device Classes’ list.
+To edit or remove a device class, press the ‘Edit’ button Edit or ‘Delete’ button Delete button to the right of the label in the ‘Select Device Classes’ list.

 Custom device classes are saved globally, and can be accessed from any Dashboard on the server.
 Custom device classes that are used by a Dashboard are included with the Dashboard when you import or export the Dashboard from the server environment.
 (See Import and Export Assets for more information.)